Advertise with Us!

 Typically, Docker and Kubernetes are used in line with one another.
 However, Kubernetes vs Docker is a ragingly popular topic in the cloud computing community.

-Before comparing the two most important cloud computing technologies, let’s first get a brief introduction about each of them first.
+Before comparing the two most important cloud computing technologies (Docker vs Kubernetes), let’s first get a brief introduction about each of them first.

 First released in June 2014, Kubernetes was originally developed by Google.
 The further development and maintenance of the open-source container orchestration system is the responsibility of the Cloud Native Computing Foundation.